All about neurotransmitters

 Binds to receptors in the basal ganglia and regulates neuron activity, which is important for functions such as movement control, cognition, and memory.

-* Please note that this is a simplified representation of the effects of dopamine and acetylcholine, and there is more complexity and nuance in the functioning of these neurotransmitters in different brain regions and contexts.
+* Please note that this is a simplified representation of the effects of dopamine and acetylcholine, and there is more complexity and nuance in the functioning of these neurotransmitters in different brain areas and contexts.